Government College University, Lahore: Overview

 In 1864, Government College was established by the British government in India.
-After being elevated to university status in 2002, it has advanced into one of the top ten largest institution in Pakistan, with a student body of over 12,000.
+After being elevated to university status in 2002, it has become one the ten largest educational institutions in Pakistan, with a student body of over 12,000.
 It has 32 academic departments, segregated into five faculties.
 There are five research centers, focused on academic and industrial research and development projects.
-The university secured its second place in the general category by the Higher Education Commission (HEC) in 2013.
+The university secured the second place in the general category by the Higher Education Commission (HEC) in 2013.
 It has the highest graduation rate in the country, with an average of 94.6% annually.
 In Government College University, the medium of instruction is English.

 Government College University is noted for its historical roots and produced notable scholars such as poet-philosopher Allama Muhammad Iqbal, Nobel laureates Har Gobind Khorana and Abdus Salam, former president of both the United Nations General Assembly and the International Court of Justice Muhammad Zafarullah Khan, scholar and novelist couple Bano Qudsia and Ashfaq Ahmed.
 Among its graduates are also four prime ministers and one caretaker prime minister of Pakistan.

 History

-Originally, the establishment of a central college in Lahore was sanctioned in 1856 by the British Raj, given that the teachers are from University of Oxford, University of Cambridge, Dublin University HC or Durham University.
-Under the leadership of Dr. Gottlieb Wilhelm Leitner, a professor of Arabic and Islamic Law at King's College London, the college was established on 1 January 1864, located in the Palace of Raja Dhyan Singh Haveli (Dogra prime minister of Sikh ruler Maharaja Ranjit Singh of Lahore) inside Walled City of Lahore, as an affiliated college of Calcutta University.
+Originally, the establishment of a central college in Lahore was sanctioned in 1856 by the British Raj, given that the teachers were from University of Oxford, University of Cambridge, Dublin University HC or Durham University.
+Under the leadership of Gottlieb Wilhelm Leitner, a professor of Arabic and Islamic Law at King's College London, the college was established on 1 January 1864, located in the Palace of Raja Dhyan Singh Haveli (Dogra prime minister of Sikh ruler Maharaja Ranjit Singh of Lahore) inside Walled City of Lahore, as an affiliated college of Calcutta University.

 In April 1871, the college moved to a large Bungalow near Anarkali Bazaar.
 In 1873, its location was again changed to another house called Rahim Khan's Kothi due to rapidly increasing student strength.
 It moved to its present building in 1876.

-The first principal was Dr. Gottlieb Wilhelm Leitner, whose name is closely attached to the college.
+The first principal was Gottlieb Wilhelm Leitner, whose name is closely attached to the college.
 In 1882, Leitner was very instrumental in laying the foundation of Punjab University, Lahore.
 Thereafter, the college would remain affiliated with Punjab University for 115 years.
 In 1997, government of the Punjab gave Government College autonomy in all affairs and granted degree awarding status.

 In 2002, it was promoted to university status by the government of Punjab; the word college was retained in its title for preserving its historical roots.